jvanulde/data-old/_pages/en/index.md

 These datasets are available for download by Province/Territory and by Economic Region.

 Currently only GeoPackage (.gpkg) format is provided.
+### Licence

+All products are released under the Open Government Licence - Canada.

+<a href="https://open.canada.ca/en/open-government-licence-canada" class="btn btn-primary">View</a>

 ## Browse by Province